A comparison of Hochschild homology in algebraic and smooth settings: Modules consisting of differential forms

 Indeed, the equivariance condition $\phi (\pi (g)w) = g \phi (w)$ means precisely that

 Hence the two maps in \eqref{eq:1.6} are mutually inverse.
-The proof of \cite[Lemme III.1.4.1]{Poe} uses only polynomial functions on $W \otimes (W')^*$ as generators, so via the isomorphism \eqref{eq:1.6} we can conclude that $C^\infty (W)$ is generated by a finite subset of $S(W^*)$.
-In fact any set that generates $S(W^*)$ as $S(W^*)^G$-module will do.\\ (b) We endow $V$ with a $G$-invariant Riemannian metric.
-Then the Riemannian connection of $V$ \cite[\S I.9]{Hel} is $G$-invariant, so the exponential map at $v \in V$ \cite[\S I.6]{Hel} is $G_v$-equivariant.
-For each $v \in V$ we select an open $G_v$-stable neighborhood $U_v$ of 0 in $T_v V$, such that: \begin{itemize} \item $\exp_v$ is defined on $U_v$, \item $\exp_v$ gives a diffeomorphism $U_v \to \exp_v (U_v)$, \item $G_p \subset G_v$ for all $p \in \exp_v (U_v)$. \end{itemize} Next we select a closed $G_v$-stable ball $B_v \subset U_v$ around 0 in $T_v V$.
-By shrinking some of the $B_v$ we may assume that $B_{gv} = g (B_v)$ for all $g \in G, v \in V$.
-The sets $\exp_v (B_v^\circ)$ form an open cover of $V$, so by compactness there exists a finite subcover.
-We may assume that this subcover is indexed by a finite $G$-stable subset of $V$, so that it is $G$-invariant.
+The proof of \cite[Lemme III.1.4.1]{Poe} uses only polynomial functions on $W \otimes W'^{*}$ as generators, so via the isomorphism \eqref{eq:1.6} we can conclude that $C^\infty (W)$ is generated by a finite subset of $S(W^*)$.
+In fact any set that generates $S(W^*)$ as $S(W^*)^G$-module will do.\\ (b) By \cite[Theorem 6.1]{Mos}, $V$ can be embedded $G$-equivariantly as a closed sub\-ma\-nifold in a space $W$ as in part (a).
+Thus we may and do regard $V$ as a subspace of $W$.
+With part (a) we choose a finite set of generators $\{ f_i \}_i$ for $C^\infty (W)$ as $C^\infty (W)^G$-module.
+According to \cite[Th\'eor\`eme IX.4.3]{Tou}, the restriction map